 Howdy, and welcome to your quick French lesson of the day.
 A few years ago, we were at Tom’s parents’ house and his mom said something that sounded like, “Mais on habite en Provence donc ce n’est pas un probleme ici.”
 (But we live in Provence so it’s not a problem here).
 I thought to myself, “That’s weird, we don’t live in Provence or anywhere close.”
-Later when I asked Tom about it, he laughed and said I misheard and his mom had said Province.
+Later when I asked Tom about it, he laughed and said I misheard and his mom had said province.
 Very different, and no, it’s not another city in France.
+What does province mean?

 If you’re not careful and your ears are half-asleep, the two words can sound very similar.
 But Provence and province are not the same!